wp-plugins/squirrly-seo/readme.txt

 You can opt-in to use the Advanced SEO Settings, which will allow you to customize how the META Title and Description will be.
 All while writing or editing your article.

 = Is Squirrly SEO Plugin free? =
 Yes, you just have to install the plugin from the WP directory into your site.
 Then connect with your email to Squirrly.
 The Free Version will automatically start.
+Read below for more.
 Once you have bigger content marketing needs, you can opt-in to upgrade to the PRO Plan.

 = Does the Free Plan offer all the features? =
 Yes.
 As of January 2014 all the features are also included in the free plan.
 There is NO trial period, NO other features that can be activated by paying money for the plugin.
 The free version has all a small wordpress site or blog needs to get started with SEO and Content Marketing.
 These are the blogs on which owners want to publish about 5 articles / month, analyze 5 different seo keywords, need a general Audit of their whole site and want to see the SEO analytics for their last posts.